 This imbalance typically causes a chronic shortening and weakening of muscles one side of your spine, the smaller muscles of your back, abdominals and hip flexor muscles.

 It takes a long time to reach this level of discomfort (months to years) and you don’t really notice that it’s happening at all because your body is pretty tolerant to some point.
 But sooner or later, your joints and nerves will let you know.
 And because of all of the atrophy that has been going on, it’s going to take you some time to get over this syndrome.

 Your spine can change it’s curve with increasingly poor posture

 If you continue to sit with poor posture, it causes the natural (balanced) S-shaped curve of your spine to become C-shaped.
 With adaptive shortening, you tend to develop poorer posture and more pain.
 It also causes the spine to become stiffer and less flexible where the muscles have shortened.

-Here is an easy way to tell you have it:
+Here is an easy way to tell you have shortening:

-A simple way that to tell that you have shortening is when it becomes increasingly difficult to straighten up as you stand.
+A simple way that to tell that you have it, is when it becomes increasingly difficult to straighten up as you stand.
 It can also be very uncomfortable to do so.
 You tend to rely on using your arms to raise up as support.
 You’re also slow at it!

 A painful cycle of shortening and weakness

 Your body normally tries to keep the spine balanced on both sides by providing equal, muscular support.
 Adaptive shortening prevents this from happening.
 It’s because opposing antagonistic muscles which are supposed to balance the other side of your spine end up straining, which leads to excessive lengthening.
 This lengthening is what allows the cycle of shortening to continue.

 In addition, as you sit, your glutes (butt muscles) are becoming weaker and weaker, making it even harder for you to raise yourself.

 If you are finding it more and more difficult to straighten up after sitting, this is why.